philo1698/lap6/readme.md

-Lab6
+# Lab6

 The project uses Document and DocumentBuilder to read the arxml file, and extract its contents into a NodeList.
-Each container inside the root is a node in the DOM.
-The list of nodes can be sorted using a sort function which implements Comparator.
+Each container inside the <AUTOSAR> root is a node in the DOM.
+The list of nodes can be sorted using a sort function which implements `Comparator`.

-After sorting the nodes, a new document is created with the root.
+After sorting the nodes, a new document is created with the <AUTOSAR> root.
 Afterwards, the sorted nodes are appended to the DOM and the file is written with the new modified name.

-How to run:
+# How to run:
-Compile the program with javac Main.java
+Compile the program with `javac Main.java`

-Run the program and specify the arxml file name as an argument: java Main lab.arxml
+Run the program and specify the arxml file name as an argument: `java Main lab.arxml`

-Test cases
+# Test cases
 The program includes exception handling for empty files and invalid arxml files.
-All 3 cases can be tested by running tests.bat.
+All 3 cases can be tested by running `tests.bat`.